mxs3203/GENIUS/README.md

  * ExtractWithIG: Code for using Integrated Gradients in order to retrieve attribution scores
    * This folder also includes a script to encode your genome image into a L vector
  * data: This folder is for input data
-   * Contains subset of TCGA for example runs
+   * Contains data for example runs

 # How to use GENIUS?
 ### Download the repository